Twin Cities lawn becomes hound central station, as dogs pull their humans to their favorite destination

 They’ve found their own slice of heaven on a front yard down Durham Way.

-“No Dog passes Keith's house without a treat,” 9-year-old Evie Fawbush says.
+“No dog passes Keith's house without a treat,” says 9-year-old Evie Fawbush.

 She’s right.